ndthuan/fshare-cli/README.md

 RabbitMQ is too big for our simple needs.
 It requires more lines of code to do simple tasks as in our case.

 # Legality
 This tool simply simulates a web browser.
 It does not hack into Fshare servers.
-Neither it redistributes the files.
+It does not redistributes the files, either.

-In a similar situation, there are tools to download videos from YouTube.
-Those tools are all legal.
+In a similar situation, there are tools/browser extensions to download media files from international sites such as YouTube, SoundCloud etc...
+Those tools exist without a legal issue.

 # Disclaimer
 **Use it at your own risks!** You are legally responsible for what you download, how you use downloaded files.
 The author and contributors of fshare-cli are not accountable for the violation (if any) to Fshare's terms of service which caused by fshare-cli's users.